8 Ways A Predator Might Groom Your Child

 • Keep in mind that the first physical contact between a predator and his or her victim is often nonsexual and designed to desensitize the child.
 It breaks down inhibitions and leads to more overt sexual touching.
 It may begin as an “accidental” bump or rub, an arm around the shoulder, a brushing of hair.
 Teach your children that any physical contact between child and adult is something to be wary of and questioned.

 • A predator might take advantage of a child’s natural curiosity about sex by telling “dirty” jokes, showing him or her pornography or by playing sexual games.
 If your child starts to talk (uncharacteristically) about sex and things related to it, never overlook this kind of development because it might be a sign that he or she is being groomed.
 Be aware of the physical signs as well.
 If your toddler is masturbating or trying to touch others inappropriately, this may be a sign that there is a problem.
+If you need help beginning discussions about pornography and its dangers, check out How to Talk to Your Kids About Pornography.

 • A predator may offer to play games or buy treats for young children.
 To lure older children or teenagers, they may offer to buy drugs or alcohol.
 After awhile, the predator starts to ask something in return.
 This “something” may be a sexual act or forcing the child to watch pornographic material.
 Pornography is often part of the grooming process in order to lower a child’s inhibitions.
 If your child is old enough to have internet access, make sure you are monitoring his or her email and social networking correspondence.
 A predator will send explicit materials this way as part of the grooming process.